Nancy Schaefer: Beliefs

 Throughout her career as an activist and politician, she was a champion of Christian conservative causes, opposing the department of Child Protective Services (a.k.a.
 Department of Children and Families).
 After four years of investigation, on November 16, 2007 she published a report entitled "The Corrupt Business of Child Protective Services".
 After publishing the report, in a press conference she exclaimed that the report caused her to lose her position as a Georgia State Senator.
 In addition, she stood firmly in her support of the anti-abortion agenda, and also opposed gay marriage.
 In expressing her Christian beliefs she promoted the display of the Ten Commandments in public places.
 She was a senior official in the Baptist church, having served as a First Vice President of the Georgia Baptist Convention.

 Murder

-Schaefer was found dead at her home in Turnerville, Georgia in Habersham County on 26 March 2010 with a single gunshot wound to her back along with her husband of 52 years, Bruce Schaefer, who was found with a single gunshot wound to his chest.
+Schaefer was found dead at her home in Turnerville, Georgia in Habersham County on March 26, 2010 with a single gunshot wound to her back along with her husband of 52 years, Bruce Schaefer, who was found with a single gunshot wound to his chest.
 Police concluded the deaths to have been a murder–suicide perpetrated by her husband, but the motive for the murder was unclear and never established.

 A few years before her death she had published and promoted the report "The Corrupt Business of Child Protective Services", leading to conspiracy theories surrounding her murder.
-Upon her death, fellow State Senator Ralph Hudgens eulogized her as "almost like a rock star of the Christian right".